Network traffic: X32-Mix vs Mixing Station

 - Value(s): Values attached to the OSC message.
 (Numbers, Text, etc.)

 One key function of a remote app is to show the current values of the console.
 To achieve this, the data in the app and the data in the console need to stay in sync.

 There are two different methods to get data from the X32:

 - Polling (X32-Mix): The app sends a

 /subscribe command to the X32.
-The X32 will now send the requested value every 50 ms for the next 10 seconds.
-The 10 second timeout can be rested by sending the same command again.
+The X32 then sends the requested value every 50 ms for the next 10 seconds.
+The 10 second timeout can be halted by sending the same command again.

 - Events (Mixing Station): The app sends a

 /xremote command to the X32.
-The X32 will now send all value changes that are occurring in the next 10 seconds.
+The X32 responds with all value changes that occur in the next 10 seconds.

 As you may have noticed the "event" mechanism only sends data when a value changes.
 This saves a lot of data!
-This is also the reason why Mixing Station requires a sync when connecting and X32-Mix doesn't as it gets all values that are currently visible send every 50 ms.
+This is also the reason why Mixing Station requires a sync when connecting and X32-Mix doesn't because every 50 ms it retrieves all values that are currently visible.

 |View||X32-Mix iPad receive||X32-Mix iPad send||Mixing Station receive||Mixing Station send|